Discover Santa Ynez Valley Wineries

 The heart of Santa Barbara County wine country is just two hours northwest of Los Angeles, and four hours south of the San Francisco, on California’s Central Coast.

-Santa Ynez Valley is home to six distinct towns each with their own culture, vibe and menu of experiences, while the greater Santa Barbara County wine region houses six American Viticultural Areas (AVAs).
-Blanketed with fertile vineyards and farms all fruitful, in part, due to the region’s temperate weather, Santa Barbara County wine country offers year ‘round getaway activities to suit all budgets and palates.
+Santa Ynez Valley is home to six distinct towns each with their own culture, vibe and menu of experiences, while the greater Santa Barbara County wine region houses seven American Viticultural Areas (AVAs).
+Fertile vineyards and farms, due to the region’s temperate weather, Santa Barbara County wine country offers year ‘round getaway activities to suit all budgets and palates.